Skip to main content

 Green Carbon The reduction or removal of carbon dioxide emissions from the atmosphere through "green" activities such as reforestation, afforestation, carbon capture and storage, and renewable energy projects.

-Greenwashing Using false or misleading marketing to exaggerate an organization’s environmental or sustainability activities.
+Greenwashing Using false or misleading marketing to exaggerate an organisation’s environmental or sustainability activities.

 ICVCM The Integrity Council for the Voluntary Carbon Market (ICVCM) is a governance body for the global voluntary carbon market which aims to establish a high-integrity market by setting and enforcing a universal benchmark for high-quality carbon credits - the Core Carbon Principles.